bigscience-workshop/promptsource/README.md

 ## Setup
 1. Download the repo
 2. Navigate to root directory of the repo
-3. Install requirements with `pip install -r requirements.txt`
+3. Install requirements with `pip install -r requirements.txt` in a Python 3.7 environment

 ## Running
 From the root directory of the repo, you can launch the editor with